junxit/us-congress-bills-115/metadata.md

 - 2017-06-13 — Passed/agreed to in House: On passage Passed by recorded vote: 238 - 184 (Roll no. 306).(text: CR H4875)
 - 2017-06-13 — Rule provides for consideration of H.R.
 2581 and S. 1094, with 1 hour of general debate for each bill.
 Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on H.R.
 2581, and a motion to commit on S. 1094.
 Both measures will be considered read and are closed to amendments.
 - 2017-06-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4883)
+- 2017-06-14 — Received in the Senate and Read twice and referred to the Committee on Finance.